cosmos/interchain-security/CONTRIBUTING.md

 ### Pull Request Templates

 There are three PR templates.
 The [default template](./.github/PULL_REQUEST_TEMPLATE.md) contains links to the three templates.
-Please go the the `Preview` tab and select the appropriate sub-template:
+Please go the `Preview` tab and select the appropriate sub-template:

 - The [production template](./.github/PULL_REQUEST_TEMPLATE/production.md) is for types `fix`, `feat`, and `refactor`.
 - The [docs template](./.github/PULL_REQUEST_TEMPLATE/docs.md) is for documentation changes.